NaturalGIS/mapping_ecosystem_services/README.md

 4) The land use map/layers **must** have an attribute/column that represent the patches classification.
 This attribute can be numeric (integer or decimal) or text.

-5) The plugin needs to do a **distance analyasis**, a type if GIS analysis that is known to be a slow when large amount of data need to be processed.
-Depending on the number of patches  involved in the analysis, the plugin can take quite a long time to compute the results so **please be patient**.
+5) As part of the computations the  plugin does a **distance analyasis**, a type if GIS analysis that is known to be slow when large amount is being processed.
+Depending on the number of patches involved in the analysis the plugin can take quite a long time to compute the results so **please be patient**.
 The plugin allows to do the analysis using the patches **bounding boxes** rather than the patches **boundaries**, if you want faster computation times (at the cost of a slighty less precise analysis) use the "**Bounding boxes**" option.

 ## QGIS plugin installation and usage